 They also indicated they would use a 2001 FBI interview in Yemen of Fahd al-Quso, who at one point was wanted for the Cole bombing.
 A CIA drone strike killed him in 2012, six months after Nashiri was arraigned.

 Mizer argued Friday that by allowing hearsay, you really have lowered the burden of proof, because in a federal court or a court-martial, it certainly wouldn't be sufficient proof.

-In its August filing, the prosecutors defended the integrity of the 2009 hearsay exception as sufficiently evolved to preclude injustices of the sort that plagued the trial of Sir Walter Raleigh.
+In their August filing, prosecutors defended the integrity of the 2009 hearsay exception as sufficiently evolved to preclude injustices of the sort that plagued the trial of Sir Walter Raleigh.

-Congress intentionally created the procedure at the wear court, the prosecutors wrote, recognizing that organized and irregular groups that engage in armed conflict against the United States and purposely plot overseas, in ungoverned spaces, and behind international boundaries, should not benefit from the unavailability of witnesses at trial.
+Congress intentionally created the procedure for the war court, prosecutors wrote, recognizing that organized and irregular groups that engage in armed conflict against the United States and purposely plot overseas, in ungoverned spaces, and behind international boundaries, should not benefit from the unavailability of witnesses at trial.